Benjamin Mandel: Dies Committee and Rapp Coudert

-By the later 1930s, "Bert Miller" the former communist had become a dedicated anti-communist and by 1939 had resurfaced fully as "Benjamin Mandel" to help J.B.
+By the later 1930s, Bert Miller the former communist had become a dedicated anti-communist.
+His ideological change was partly inspired by an opposition to Stalinism and also partly by a distaste for factionalism and internecine squabbles in the American communist movement.

+By 1939 he had resurfaced fully as "Benjamin Mandel" to help J.B.
 Matthews as a researcher for the Dies Committee until 1945.
 He also worked with the New York legislature during the Rapp-Courdert inquiry into the presence of Communist teachers in New York schools.

 (In 1939, after Isaac Don Levine had introduced them, Walter Krivitsky told Chambers that "Ben Mandel" of the Dies Committee was "Bert Miller" of the Communist Party.)

-In 1940 during Rapp-Coudert Committee investigations, "Benjamin Mandel" became connected with Communist activities under the name "Bert Miller."
+In 1940 during Rapp-Coudert Committee investigations, Mandel became connected with Communist activities under the name "Bert Miller."
 The same year, Matthews connected "Benjamin Mandel" with "Bert Miller" during the testimony of Leonard Emil Mins before the Dies Committee.

 On August 7, 1941, Mandel himself testified before Dies Committee regarding the China Aid Council, a subsidiary of the American League for Peace and Democracy.
 He named Dr. Owen Lattimore, Frederick V. Field, and others.

-From 1945 to 1947, Mandel worked for the U.S. Department of State in handling "security."
+From 1945 to 1947, Mandel worked for the U.S. Department of State in handling security.